-School Scrutiny takes place at least 1 month prior to the event to allow for final amendments prior to the panel paperwork being circulated).
+Final School Scrutiny takes place at least 4 weeks prior to the event to allow for final amendments prior to the panel paperwork being circulated).
+A report of the event should be completed.
 The Dean of School signs off the final documents before they are forwarded to the panel.